CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/MindMeld/README.md

-This Section contains instructions to setup and configure CVP with MindMeld(Botlite).
+This Section contains instructions to setup and configure CVP with MindMeld(Botlite) Along with sample Call Studio Application.

 # Instruction to set up CVP with MindMeld(Botlite)